d2l-ai/d2l-en/chapter_preliminaries/calculus.md

     axes.grid()
 ```

+With these $3$ functions for figure configurations,
-For convenience, we also define a `plot` function
+we define the `plot` function
 to plot multiple curves succinctly
 since we will need to visualize many curves throughout the book.